Tom Finney: Personal life

-Finney was married to Elsie (née Noblett) from 1945 until her death in 2004.
+Finney was married to Elsie Noblett from 1945 until her death in 2004.
 They had two children: a son Brian (born 1947) and a daughter Barbara (born 1950).
-In her later years, Lady Finney suffered from Alzheimer's disease, which led Finney as her full-time carer to be a strong supporter of the Alzheimer's Society.
-Two Preston care homes, Finney House and Lady Elsie Finney House, are named after Tom and Elsie.
+In her later years, Lady Finney suffered from Alzheimer's disease, which led Finney, as her full-time carer, to be a strong supporter of the Alzheimer's Society.
+Two Preston care homes, Finney House and Lady Elsie Finney House, are named after the Finneys.

 Death and legacy

 Finney died in Preston on 14 February 2014.
 The cause of death was not announced.
 At the time of his death aged 91, he was one of England's oldest living former international footballers.

 Finney was highly regarded by his former teammate Bill Shankly, who described Finney as "the greatest player I ever saw, bar none".
 On another occasion, Shankly said that Finney was "a ghost of a player but very strong.
 He could have played all day in his overcoat".
 Stanley Matthews once ranked him alongside Pelé, Diego Maradona, George Best and Alfredo Di Stéfano as one of the few players who could "dictate the pace and course of a game on a regular basis".

-In a tribute to Finney, The Football Association said he was "one of England's all-time greatest players" and Bobby Charlton said Finney's contributions to football were "immeasurable".
+In a tribute to Finney, The Football Association described him as "one of England's all-time greatest players" and Bobby Charlton said Finney's contributions to football were "immeasurable".
 In April 2014, Northern Premier League club Bamber Bridge announced their Irongate Ground would be renamed the Sir Tom Finney Stadium.

-Ahead of the 2021–22 EFL Championship season, the EFL agreed that the West Lancashire derby between Preston North End and Blackpool would take place at Deepdale on the evening of Tuesday, 5 April 2022, to celebrate the centenary of Finney's birth.
+Ahead of the 2021–22 EFL Championship season, the EFL agreed that the West Lancashire derby between Preston North End and Blackpool would take place at Deepdale on the evening of 5 April 2022, to celebrate the centenary of Finney's birth.
 Preston won 1–0 before a crowd of 18,740, nearly a full house.